In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 Remarkably, in April of 2009 and June of 2021 a couple intrepid Google Street View cars ventured up the road and today you can take a virtual drive up the fell past the landmarks I mention below and get a 360° view.
 Many of the images I’ve include here were captured from these Google surveys.

 There are just a few remnants of the former range that have survived to this day.
-The first mile and a half of the road meanders steeply up the fell past a hand-full farms and homes right about where the treeline, known as the ‘Craigcaffie Belt’ stops at an elevation of 492 feet (150m).
+The first mile and a half of the road meanders steeply up the fell past a hand-full of farms and homes right about where the treeline, known as the ‘Craigcaffie Belt’ stops at an elevation of 492 feet (150m).

 As soon as you round the last corner coming out of the tree-line you first notice a large building in the distance.
-It appears to be on the right side of the road, but as the road winds up the steady grade you discover the building, and a concrete wall behind it, is actually on the left side at an elevation of 610 feet (186m).
+It appears to be on the right side of the road, but as the road meanders up the steady grade you discover the building, and a concrete wall behind it, is actually on the left side at an elevation of 610 feet (186m).
 The 2-story building (44 feet wide by 60 feet long) was reportedly built post-war to shelter the MoD bomb disposal unit and their equipment.

-The steel reinforced wall (approximately 24 feet high, by 120 feet wide) is the main remnant from the war still standing.
-It was used for gunnery practice and is pock-marked with bullet impacts and holes from cannon and perhaps rocket fire.
-From the Google Street View images, most of the damage appears to be on the west side with the concrete eroded away by the impacts which has exposed the rebar reinforcing grid, now well oxidized.
-The east side appears to be more intact and lichen covered, however there are two significant exit wounds from cannon or rocket fire plus another partial along the top edge.
+From the Google Street View images, most of the damage appears to be on the west side with the concrete eroded away by the impacts which has exposed the re-bar reinforcing grid, now well oxidized.
+The east side appears to be more intact and lichen covered, however there are two significant holes plus another partial along the top edge.
 There also appears to be a couple major fissures lower down.
+It is hard to image that these were created by kinetic impacts of inert bombs, and surmise these may be exit wounds from cannon and perhaps rocket fire.

-From the satellite images there do not appear to be any bomb craters in the vicinity, so I believe it was used for gunnery practice rather than bombing practice as some sources suggest.
 Less obvious is a large concrete arrow on the left of the roadside about 250 feet (76m) from the wall noting the direction of attack for the approaching pilots.
 There were likely other concrete arrows on the range to direct the pilots, but none of the others are still visible via satellite and are probably overgrown.

 Alex’s plane crashed over a mile east of the wall according to MoD coordinates.
 I’m withholding the exact coordinates as I don’t want scavengers disrupting the area.
 It would be interesting to have the site properly surveyed one day, and I’ve informed the local historical society.

-It’s not clear what, if anything, may still remain at the wrecksite.
-The aircraft was described as completely burnt out and as it hit the grassy plain in a vertical dive, rather than in level flight, very little likely survived beyond the engines, outer wings and perhaps some of the twin tail boom.
+Very little likely survived beyond the engines, outer wings and perhaps some of the twin tail boom.
 The Hampden was a fairly large aircraft, however, with a 69 foot, 2 inch (21.98m) wingspan and a length of 53 feet 7 inches (16.33m).

 Based on the elevation and terrain, it’s unlikely the Wigtown RAF Mountain Rescue Team helped retrieve the human remains, but this warrants further investigation.
 Medical personnel from West Freugh likely carried the remains to a waiting ambulance on the road with a hand-litter or perhaps with the help of a jeep depending on how boggy the terrain was around the crash site.